 - You must be at least 16 years of age in order to volunteer with the Stewards without a guardian present.
 Youths ages 12 to 15 are welcome to participate with a guardian present at all times during the weeding session.

-Please email our Volunteer Programs Manager if you are interested in joining the Garden Stewards Program.
+Please email our Garden Stewards Assistant, Jana Robbins, if you are interested in joining the Garden Stewards Program.

 Corporate & Group Service Program

 Bring your team out to the Arboretum to participate in a service project!
 Our Corporate & Group Service projects are an excellent way to invest in your local community, create opportunities for team bonding and problem solving, engage with nature, and learn about the Arboretum.

 The projects involve working out on the grounds to weed, remove invasive species, and/or complete mulching projects in our collection.
 Our knowledgeable staff will provide the necessary tools and direct your group in the tasks to be accomplished.
 We will work alongside you to ensure that everyone feels comfortable and is provided with educational opportunities.